PranavNagrecha/Salesforce-RAG/rag/architecture/event-driven-architecture.md

 - Event ordering is critical and complex to maintain
 - Simple point-to-point integrations are sufficient
 - Event volume is very low and overhead isn't justified

+## Q&A

+### Q: What is the difference between Platform Events and Change Data Capture (CDC)?

+**A**: **Platform Events** are custom events you publish explicitly from your code/flows for business events. **CDC** automatically publishes change events when records are created, updated, or deleted.
+Use Platform Events for business events (e.g., "application submitted"); use CDC for data change tracking.

+### Q: Should I use Flows or Apex to publish Platform Events?

+**A**: Prefer **Flows** for event publication when possible, as they're declarative and easier to maintain.
+Reserve **Apex** for complex logic that cannot be expressed declaratively.
+Flows are preferred for most event publication scenarios.

+### Q: How do I handle event ordering in event-driven architecture?

+**A**: Event ordering can be complex.
+Use sequence numbers or timestamps in event payloads if ordering matters.
+Consider using a single-threaded subscriber or implementing ordering logic in the subscriber.
+For most use cases, exact ordering may not be required.

+### Q: What happens if an event subscriber fails?

+**A**: Implement retry logic in subscribers, use event replay capabilities, and monitor event delivery.
+Design subscribers to be idempotent so they can safely replay events.
+Use dead letter queues for events that fail after multiple retry attempts.

+### Q: How do I design event payloads?

+**A**: Include External IDs for correlation, minimal necessary PII, change metadata (who, when), and business context fields needed by downstream systems.
+Keep payloads focused - include only what subscribers need, not entire record data.

+### Q: Can I use Platform Events for internal automation?

+**A**: Yes, Platform Events can be consumed by Channel Members within Salesforce for internal automation, logging, audit trails, and triggering workflows.
+This enables decoupled internal automation patterns.

+### Q: What are the performance implications of event-driven architecture?

+**A**: Events are asynchronous and scalable, enabling high-volume scenarios.
+However, there's no immediate feedback, and event processing adds latency.
+Monitor event delivery, subscriber performance, and implement proper error handling and retry logic.

+### Q: How do I test event-driven integrations?

+**A**: Publish test events, verify subscribers receive events, test error scenarios and retry logic, test event replay, and verify idempotency.
+Use test events with known payloads and verify subscriber behavior in different scenarios.